fardjad/blog/README.md

 Running the application in development mode means:

-1. The cache is disabled.
-2. The HTML output is pretty-printed.
+1. The HTML output is pretty-printed.
-3. Tailwind CSS is compiled on the fly.
+2. Tailwind CSS is compiled on the fly.

 ### Running in Production